Who We Are

 I am a writer of historical fiction.
 My novel Woonsocket is set in 1920’s Rhode Island.
 The prequel to Woonsocket follows a chaplain with the French-Canadian forces in WWI.

 I was born in Ottawa, Canada.
 My first career was as a filmmaker at the National Film Board in Montréal.
 In New York City, I was a journalist with the Canadian Broadcasting Corporation.
-When I moved to Hudson, I was inspired by this small city’s many opportunities for civic engagement and volunteered on several political campaigns.
-I am currently the Secretary on the Executive of the Columbia County Democratic Committee.
+When I moved to Hudson, I was inspired by this small city’s many opportunities for civic engagement and volunteered on several political campaigns. -

 BOARD MEMBER